 In order to present the available infrastructure capacity in the necessary degree of detail, it is pertinent to divide the rail network into smaller elements, referred to as sections.
-A section is a part of a line bounded by stations at which the service changes.
+A section is a part of a railway line bounded by stations at which the service volume changes.
 A section can also be bounded by a starting station/terminal station and an agreed boundary point for capacity allocation between two neighbouring infrastructure managers.
-The agreed boundary points for capacity allocation between the Swedish Transport Administration and Bane NOR are called Bjørnfjell border crossing, Storlien border crossing, Charlottenberg border crossing and Kornsjø border crossing.
+The agreed boundary points for capacity allocation between the Swedish Transport Administration and Bane NOR are the border crossings at Bjørnfjell, Storlien, Charlottenberg and Kornsjø.
 In order to support different work processes, the line sections can be divided into sectional groups.
 The sectional groups used in this strategy are shown in the bullet points below.
 These sectional groups are used consistently throughout this capacity strategy and belong to the following four border crossings: